yarwest/Yet-Another-Coding-Guideline/README.md

 ## Object Orientated Programming
 This ain't hard, just make some classes.

+<a name="fp"></a>
+## Functional Programming
+This ain't hard, just make some functions.

 <a name="html"></a>
 ## HTML
-There isn’t much I can think up for HTML right now. todo.
+There isn’t much I can think up for HTML right now so more will be added further down the line.

 ### General
 Children elements are supposed to be indented with a single tab charachter with a width of 4 spaces.